Shape-centered Representation Learning for Visible-Infrared Person Re-identification: Experiments

 \subsection{Ablation Studies}

-In this subsection, we analyze the contribution of different components including SFP (Shape Feature Propagation), ISR (Infrared Shape Restitution), AFE (Appearance Feature Enhancement) based on the SYSU-MM01 dataset.
+In this subsection, we analyze the contribution of different components, including SFP (Shape Feature Propagation), ISR (Infrared Shape Restoration), and AFE (Appearance Feature Enhancement), based on the SYSU-MM01 dataset.

-\textbf{Effectiveness of SFP.} To verify the effectiveness of SFP, we integrated the SFP into the Baseline, resulting in ``B+S''.
-This augmentation empowers the model to autonomously acquire shape features from the original image during inference, eliminating the need for shape feature learning and human parsing networks.
-Specifically, as shown in Tab. \ref{Component_ablation}, in ``All search''(``Indoor search'') mode, ``B+S'' has demonstrated improvements of 3.4\%(1.4\%) in Rank-1, 3.1\%(1.7\%) in mAP, and 3.6\%(2.0\%) in mINP when contrasted with the Baseline.
+\textbf{Effectiveness of SFP.} To verify the effectiveness of SFP, we integrated the SFP into the Baseline, resulting in ``Baseline+SFP''.
+This augmentation enables the model to autonomously acquire shape features from the original image during inference, eliminating the need for shape feature learning and human parsing networks.
+Specifically, as shown in Tab. \ref{Component_ablation}, in ``All search''(``Indoor search'') mode, ``Baseline+SFP'' has demonstrated improvements of 3.4\%(1.4\%) in Rank-1, 3.1\%(1.7\%) in mAP, and 3.6\%(2.0\%) in mINP when contrasted with the Baseline.
 These improvements are attributed to the fact that shape features, which remain unaffected by modality changes, complement appearance features, thereby enhancing the overall performance.